 Carbohydrates cause the least amount of pancreatic enzyme secretion compared with proteins and lipids.
 For that reason, a diet for pancreatitis should be restricted in fat, low in protein and high in carbohydrates.

 If your dog has been nil-by-mouth for a few days after being diagnosed with pancreatitis, food should be reintroduced gradually.
 To begin with, food should be bland and given in small quantities at regular intervals throughout the day.
 Frequent small meals stimulate the pancreas less and are easier to digest, meaning they are less likely to trigger vomiting or cause discomfort.

-However, it is also recommend that longer-term dietary changes be made, both to help in your dog’s immediate recovery, and to prevent a reoccurrence.
+However, it is also recommended that longer-term dietary changes be made, both to help in your dog’s immediate recovery, and to prevent a reoccurrence.
 In the case of chronic, ongoing pancreatitis, long-term dietary changes can help control symptoms and keep the disease at bay.

 One of the biggest changes you can make to your dog’s diet if they have been diagnosed with pancreatitis is to reduce the amount of fat in their diet.
-This can help them maintain a healthy weight, and if they are overweight (a possible cause of pancreatitis), it can help them shed a few pounds.

 It’s important to be consistent with a reduced-fat diet.
 In particular, be mindful around the holidays, a time when people tend to feed their dog’s more ‘treats’ which more often than not are high in fat – and when vets report seeing an increase in cases of the disorder.

 Another big change you can make is not serving your dog raw food.
 Cooking your dog’s food has many advantages – it destroys bacteria, makes food easier to digest, and perhaps most importantly, it reduces fat content.
 In most cases, the dog can eat a raw diet later on but initially, the pancreas needs every little bit of help to recover.